 - Repeatable means that no matter how many times an experiment is run, the results remain the same.
 Reliable testing methods ensure repeatable outcomes.

 - Generalizable means that the results of the experiment can be universally applied and produce the same outcome.
 If it works on a smaller scale, retailers should be able to roll it out and have it work on a bigger scale.
 Retailers need to have confidence that they can go from test to rollout and have the results be the same.

-For data to move from being informative to being actionable, it needs context.
+For data to move from providing informative insights to actionable insights, it needs context.
 Knowing what the temperature is outside, for example, is just information.
-But understanding how the weather will impact things such as commutes gives it context and makes it actionable.
+But understanding how the weather will impact things such as commutes gives it context, creating actionable insights.
 By creating studies that start with a strong hypothesis and are consistent, repeatable, and generalizable, the data outcomes are given the context they need to become actionable.

 Before Leeuwenhoeck discovered his animalcules, he first had the courage to look at the dregs of blown glass differently.
 Value can be found anywhere if we know how and where to look for it.
-Just like Leeuwenhoeck magnified rainwater and discovered a formerly unseen world of microbes, by implementing a prove-and-improve model, we now have the ability to magnify retail dilemmas and bring processes into tight focus, enabling us to discover new ways to propel our businesses forward.
+Just like Leeuwenhoeck magnified rainwater and discovered a formerly unseen world of microbes, by implementing a prove-and-improve model, we now have the ability to magnify retail dilemmas and bring processes into tight focus, enabling us to discover new ways to propel our businesses forward with actionable insights.